Crashprn/UUV_ROS2/README.md

 This repository contains the code that controls the UUV.
 The code can be found in 3 sections:

+# Quick Run

+To run the code, the first thing you need is a monitor and computer to connect to the bay station computer.
+- DHCP server is running on the bay station computer by running the baySetup.sh bash file.
+- Get the uuv computer ip address by typing (dhcp-lease-list)
+- ssh into the uuv computer using (ssh uuv@'IP Address')
+- Then source the UUV ros code installation (run ./install/setup.bash in the UUV_ROS2/ros_ws/ folder)
+- Run the arduino interface node (ros2 launch nodes_py arduino_interface.launch.py)
+- Plug in the game controller to the bay station computer switch to a seperate terminal (use F key to switch to another terminal)
+- Source the local ROS install (./install/setup.bash)
+- run a Joy node (ros2 run joy_linux joy_linux_node)
+- After this the IMU just needs calibration (move in figure 8 for magnetometer, hold still for gyro, level for status)
+-

 ## Arduino Code:

 This code is how the Arduino communicates with the computer to decode information like motor PWM values and send back messages such as the UUV orientation.
 The Arduino IDE code that is on the current Uno is in the folder Control_Motor_Serial.